boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
+This option allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
 Value can be between 10 and 44.

 #### Subtitle Auto Font Size

-On enabling Auto Font Size , the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
+This option allows you to apply the specified size of the font to the widget subtitle if the **Subtitle Auto Font Size** is disabled.
 Value can be between 10 and 32.

 #### Show Border

-This allows you to toggle the visibility of the `border` surrounding the widget.
+This option allows you to toggle the visibility of the `border` surrounding the widget.

 #### Corner Radius

-This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
+This option allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
 Value can be between 0 and 10.

 #### Background Color

-This allows you to set the **background color** to the period over period widget.
+This option allows you to set the **background color** to the Period over Period widget.

 #### Transparency

-This property allows you to specify the **transparency** for the `background color.`
+This option allows you to specify the **transparency** for the `background color.`

 #### Show Shadow

-This allows you to toggle the visibility of the `shadow` surrounding the widget.
+This option allows you to toggle the visibility of the `shadow` surrounding the widget.

 #### Container actions